KaiL4eK/pyproject-cookiecutter/README.md

 ## Notes ##

-* Cookiecutter is not working properly (errors during project creation)
+### Cookiecutter is not working properly (errors during project creation) ###

 Check that you've installed version for `python3`.
 You can call `python3 -m cookiecutter gh:KaiL4eK/pyproject-cookiecutter` to ensure that it is called with required python version.

+### [Windows] warning: LF will be replaced by CRLF in ...

+Check [this answer](https://stackoverflow.com/a/5834094).
+In short, setup `git config core.autocrlf false` to disable line-ending check.
+Or you can setup as you wish.

 ## Thanks to ##